tbm/homepage/content/debian/kirkwood/qnap/ts-219/faq.md

 platform are <a href = "/debian/orion/qnap/">also supported</a>.
 I don't
 support any other QNAP devices, but you may find information and help <a href = "http://forum.qnap.com/viewforum.php?f=147">on the QNAP forum</a>.
+Please note that the TS-x31 series is not supported.

 <h3>Is Debian on QNAP suited for people new to Linux?</h3>